 Indicate the language instruction educational program(s) used in the district that are designed to help your EL students acquire English language proficiency and achieve in the academic content areas.
 Check all that apply that most closely match the services the district is providing.
 If the district is using a program other than one listed below, select "other" and provide a description of the program and include the effective approaches and methodologies for teaching EL students.
+Selections in this section must align with the district's EL procedures and, if applicable, the district's EL plan of service.

-The definitions below are from the National Clearinghouse of English Language Acquisition website (www.ncela.gwu.edu/files/uploads/5/Language\Instruction\Educational\Programs.pdf).
+The definitions below are from the National Clearinghouse of English Language Acquisition website (ncela.ed.gov/sites/default/files/legacy/files/fast_facts/19-

+0353_Del4.4_InstructionalPrograms_122319_508.pdf).
 L1 represents the student's home or primary language of influence.
 L2 represents the language the student is trying to learn, or English.